 Arkansas makes it pretty easy from a licensing standpoint to get started in the HVAC business.
 There are no apprenticeship, educational, or legal requirements to begin working in the field, so getting started is only dependent on meeting the expectations of prospective employers and federal EPA certification requirements.

-However, to become an HVAC/R contractor in Arkansas, you must accrue at least two years of experience and on-the-job training as an HVAC/R technician or graduate from a Board-approved HVAC/R training program, which either includes at least 6 months hands-on work or get that 6 months in the field after graduation.
+However, to become an HVACR contractor in Arkansas, you must accrue at least two years of experience and on-the-job training as an HVACR technician or graduate from a board-approved HVACR training program, which includes at least six months of hands-on work or six months in the field after graduation.
 Securing an Arkansas HVAC license allows contractors to legally employ technicians, advertise and bid on HVAC projects.

 The Arkansas Department of Labor and Licensing oversees licensing of Heating, Ventilation, Air Conditioning, and Refrigeration Contractors for the state.
 That task was moved from the Arkansas Department of Health.
-The Department of Labor provides testing for the HVAC/R contractors and the issuance of various types of HVACR licenses, and publishes codes, rules and regulation of licensing.
+The Department of Labor provides testing for the HVACR contractors, issues various types of HVACR licenses, and publishes codes, rules and regulations of licensing.